+The output data of the ALPG uses 1 minute intervals and incorporates consumption profiles of real devices.
 The generated profiles are in sound with the measurement data obtained in a field test on both the household level and aggregated neighbourhood level.
 The same dynamics, such as unbalanced loading and rapid power consumption fluctuations, are observed in the generated model.

 The work is presented in the paper: G. Hoogsteen, A. Molderink, J.L.
 Hurink and G.J.M.
-Smit, "Generation of Flexible Domestic Load Profiles to Evaluate Demand Side Management Approaches", IEEE EnergyCon 2016 conference, Leuven, Belgium.
+Smit (2016).
+Generation of Flexible Domestic Load Profiles to Evaluate Demand Side Management Approaches.
+IEEE EnergyCon 2016 Conference, Leuven, Belgium.

 The code of the ALPG is open-source under the GLPv3 license and can be obtained here: ALPG GitHub page